3mil1/social_full/social-network/README.md

 - - - -

 ### Profile
-Every profile should contain :
-* User information
-* User activity (Every post made by the user)
-* Followers and following users (display the users that are following the owner of the profile and who he/she is following) There are two types of profiles: a public profile and a private profile.
-A public profile will display the information specified above to every user on the social network, while the private profile will only display that same information to their followers only.
+There are two types of profiles: a public profile and a private profile.
 The user should be able to turn its profile public or private.
 - - - -